 Fire prevention is the responsibility of all members of the Hampshire College community.
-College residence halls are particularly susceptible to fires, and students residing in the halls must carefully adhere to fire safety regulations.
+Students residing on campus are expected to carefully adhere to all fire safety regulations.

 STUDENT FIRE SAFETY EDUCATION PROGRAM

 Hampshire College's fire safety education program is multi-faceted.
 Campus Safety and Security provide training to Resident Advisors (RAs) who then train the students residing in their areas annually.
 Additional information and reminders on fire safety zones and evacuation procedures is provided to all students prior to the start of fire drills for the year.
 New employees receive fire safety information and it is also available on the college's website.
 The college provides additional fire safety education to students who violate campus fire safety policies.
 College staff also conduct regular fire safety inspections in the halls.